 Jennifer received her Bachelor's of Science Degree and a Master's Degree in Communication Disorders from Auburn University.
 She has been a speech-language pathologist since 1990 working in a variety of settings to include Early Intervention, school districts and private practice.
 Jennifer piloted a preschool expressive language program for Stafford County Schools.
 Jennifer specializes in Social/Pragmatic Language, Autism Spectrum Disorder, Expressive Language Disorder, Feeding Disorders, and is Beckman Oral Motor Certified.
 She provides services through clinical setting, Telepractice and in home.
 In 2008, she and cofounder, Patti Minicucci, created Tots To Teens Therapy Services to provide speech and language resources in an interdisciplinary approach to the families of Northern Virginia.
 Jennifer has served as Vice President of Public Relations for the Speech and Hearing Association of Virginia.

-Caressa received her Bachelor's degree in Communication Sciences and Disorder from Kansas State University and went on to receive her Master’s degree in Communication Sciences and Disorders from Radford University in 2003.
-Upon graduation, she started working with the pediatric population in a variety of settings including early intervention in the school setting.
+Caressa received her Bachelor's degree in Communication Sciences and Disorders from Kansas State University and went on to receive her Master’s degree in Communication Sciences and Disorders from Radford University in 2003.
+Upon graduation, she started working with the pediatric population in a variety of settings including early intervention and in the school setting.

 She has also worked with adults modifying foreign accents since 2004.